robrotheram/blog.exceptionerror.io/content/blog/2022-02-09-Moving-from-ghost-to-hugo.md

 So if you want to use these extra changes you can view them on my fork: https://github.com/robrotheram/ghostToHugo

 Excellent now the blog is exported all that is really left to do was pick a theme make some minor changes to suit my own needs and to make it look almost like my ghost blog and we are done.
-One static gernerating blog.
+One static generating blog.

 ---